Learn about Park City’s mining history, as well as supernatural stories of people who lived and died in the historic homes and buildings.

 One of the first stories we heard centered on the ghost of Freddy Hagland, who was a regular at William Kempe’s Saloon (now Firewood) during the mining days.
 John “Johnny Jump-Up” Westmark was another regular, known for jumping up mid-drink and starting bar fights.
 One night, Westmark pulled out a gun and shot and killed Freddy.
 Since Freddy was a known "union scab" (someone who crossed picket lines during strikes — a disgrace in a mining town), Westmark had to serve only a one-year sentence.
 It’s said that Freddy continues to haunt the place because of the injustice of the punishment.

 Then, we continued toward the darker streets of Upper Main.
 As we left behind the familiar facades of restaurants and bars and huddled by buildings in the moonlight, the supernatural stories started to take a stronger hold of my imagination.
-At several moments along the way, I felt myself shivering — whether from fear, the chilly night air, or a combination, I can’t say for sure.
+At several moments along the way, I felt myself shivering — whether, from fear, the chilly night air, or a combination, I can’t say for sure.

 Our guide told us about a child ghost whose playful voice still haunts the Washington School House off Park Avenue.
 One of my favorite tales was about the ghost who leaves puddles of water in the confessional in St. Mary’s Old Town Chapel.
-It’s supposedly the ghost of a miner who was killed in a tragic mine accident, and had never been able to fulfill his wish of becoming a priest.
+It’s supposedly the ghost of a miner who was killed in a tragic mine accident and had never been able to fulfill his wish of becoming a priest.
 (Injustice and unfinished business are two common themes in many of the stories.)

 To enhance the eeriness, our guide also shared stories from previous tour-takers.
-Some guests had blurry, white objects appear in their photographs; other have sworn they saw ghostly figures dart by the windows in the haunted buildings.
+Some guests had blurry, white objects appear in their photographs; others have sworn they saw ghostly figures dart by the windows in the haunted buildings.

 The Story Behind Park City Ghost Tours

 After our evening adventure, I needed to know more about the ghost tour’s backstory.
-How’d it all begin?
+How’d it all begun?
 Who’s behind it?
 And most importantly, how did they learn about — and verify — these spirits’ stories?

 I reached out to Lela Newey, who owns Park City Ghost Tours, to learn more.
 She told me that the company began almost 10 years ago when Lela, along with her husband Rob and friend and paranormal research Erik Hutchins, began to look into ghost stories in Park City.